-This policy analysis critically examines the current recovery discourse in addiction policies in Flanders (Belgium) and the Netherlands.
-Accordingly, a triangulation of different data collection methods was adopted in both countries, consisting of two main phases.
+This policy analysis critically examines the current recovery discourse in addiction policies and its enactment in practice in Flanders (Belgium) and the Netherlands.
+A triangulation of different data collection methods was adopted in both countries, consisting of two main phases.
 In the first phase, the recovery vision put forward by the country/region’s government and that of other stakeholders in the addictions field was analyzed (i.e. discourse) through document analyses of the most relevant addiction and recovery-oriented policy documents (Flanders: n=5 and the Netherlands: n=4).
 During the second phase, we examined the development and implementation of recovery-oriented addiction policies with how it is endorsed in policy documents in each country (i.e. practice).
 Therefore, we set up a focus group regarding the development and implementation of the recovery agenda including several key informants (Flanders: n=6 and the Netherlands: n=8), as well as individual interviews with civil servants and other key figures in the addictions field in Flanders (n=10) and the Netherlands (n=11).
-The focus groups appeared useful in determining the shared or conflicting perspectives of various group members.
+The focus groups were useful in determining the shared or conflicting perspectives of various group members.
 The interviews allowed us to explore topics more in-depth and created space for participants to talk more openly, as opposed to group discussions which potentially lead to a dominance of outspoken participants and risk group thinking (Gill, Stewart, Treasure, & Chadwick, 2008; Vander Laenen, 2015).
 Combining focus groups and individual interviews contributed to data richness (Lambert & Loiselle, 2008).

+Focus groups

-More specifically, the two focus groups were conducted in February 2018 in Flanders and the Netherlands to start the policy analysis.
+Two focus groups were conducted in February 2018 in Flanders and the Netherlands to start the policy analysis.
 Recovery(-oriented addiction policy) was discussed regarding its current state and development, and its integration into policy.
 Both focus groups included civil servants of the Departments of Public Health and representatives of treatment services.
 In the Netherlands, client representatives were also included, however, no such organization was involved in Flanders in the absence of a national/regional board of addiction client representatives.
-Three themes were addressed during the focus groups: (1) the participants’ policy vision on recovery and the goals and action points formulated for addiction recovery, (2) the implementation and evaluation of recovery-oriented policies, and (3) the political and socio-economic context in which the development and implementation of current recovery-oriented policies take place.
-In each country, the researcher acted as a moderator to guide the discussion between participants and to stay on track in relation to the topic, while a co-researcher assisted in taking notes (Gill et al., 2008; Nyumba, Wilson, Derrick, & Mukherjee, 2018).
+Three topic areas were addressed during the focus groups, based on the research questions: (1) the participants’ policy vision on recovery and the goals and action points formulated for addiction recovery, (2) the implementation and evaluation of recovery-oriented policies, and (3) the political and socio-economic context in which the development and implementation of current recovery-oriented policies take place.
+In each country, the researcher acted as a moderator to guide the discussion between participants and to stay on track in relation to the topics, while a co-researcher assisted in taking notes (Gill et al., 2008; Nyumba, Wilson, Derrick, & Mukherjee, 2018).
 The duration of the Flemish and Dutch focus group discussion was about two hours.
 Both focus groups were audio-recorded and transcribed verbatim.
-A thematic analysis (Braun & Clarke, 2006) was applied to the Flemish transcripts, using the software package NVivo.
-The following themes were derived based on the research questions: (1) vision, (2) implementation, (3) evaluation, and (4) challenges regarding recovery-oriented addiction policies.
-The Dutch transcripts were hand-coded based on the same themes developed during the thematic analysis that was conducted in Flanders.